teamtomo/starfile/README.md

 The project is released under the BSD 3-Clause License

 ## Known Issues
-- Cannot handle more than one loop in a data block as found in mmCIF files
+- Cannot handle more than one loop in a dataframes block as found in mmCIF files